step4/udacity_sparkify/README.md

  5. Choose atleast the release `emr-5.29.0` and the applications `Spark: Spark 2.4.4 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.2`
  6. Choose the instance type `m3.2xlarge` or `r4.2xlarge` if you need a faster calculation
- 7. Choose as EC2 key pair `Proceed without an EC2 key pair` **Have in mind that the cluster costs between 0.50$ and 1.50$ per hour.
-So terminate the cluster if you don't need it** When the cluster is ready create a jupyter notebook at the EMR settings and use the code from this repository.
+ 7. Choose as EC2 key pair `Proceed without an EC2 key pair`

+**Have in mind that the cluster costs between 0.50$ and 1.50$ per hour.
+So terminate the cluster if you don't need it**

+When the cluster is ready create a jupyter notebook at the EMR settings and use the code from this repository.
 ___
 ## Results of analysis
-Overall the
-The notebook used `matplotlib` and `seaborn` for plotting bar charts, boxplots and confusion matrices.
-To get the input values for the plots, the data was collected and converted to a pandas dataframe
+Overall the notebook used `matplotlib` and `seaborn` for plotting bar charts, boxplots and confusion matrices.
+To get the input values for the plots, the data was collected and converted to a pandas dataframe.
 `sklearn` was used to generate the confusion matrices.

+All other steps like reading, cleaning, EDA, feature engineering, modelling etc. were done with Spark, respectively `pyspark`.

+Out of the 12GB of event data the training data contains 22278 rows for each userId and 16 columns for each feature.
+The trained models are binary classifiers for churn or not churn.

+Without parameter tuning Logistic Regression, Random Forest and Gradient Boosted Trees were trained.
+The GBT classifier had the best accuracy of 0.866 and f1-score of 0.860.
+So only GBT was used for a CrossValidation.

+After parameter tuning the GBT model only got an accuracy of 0.86 and a f1-score of 0.858.
+So the model could not be further improved.